nadia-humbert-labeaumaz/nadia-humbert-labeaumaz.github.io/content/english/blog/2021-04-28-effecting-long-lasting-changes.md

 As a change agent, it is essential to enable people's transition.
 Organizations often overlook this.
 However, not doing so sets your organization up for failure.
 To effect long-lasting changes, you should make sure that everyone finishes their transition.

 ## The Takeaway
-Lasting changes are the product of the change process, which is usually the same for all the organization members, and the transition, which is unique to everyone.
+Lasting changes are the product of the change process, usually the same for all the organization members, and the transition, unique to each individual.
 The completion of both these interrelated processes is required to succeed in the long run.